Pizx-1/Deliria-ModKit/README.md

 # Deliria Modding — Setup Guide

 ## Initial Setup
+NOW I CANNOT STRESS ENOUGH THAT THIS IS ALL A BETA AND JUST A TEST, IF IT DOES NOT WORK FOR YOU THEN SEND A COMMENT SO I CAN UPDATE THE PROJECT

 1. **Own and have Deliria installed.**
    You'll need roughly **30 GB** of free disk space (custom engine + intermediate build files).